 The starting point is that a supply of land (i.e., any sale, letting or licensing, or the grant or surrender of property rights such as rights of light) will be exempt from value added tax (VAT).
-However, the seller or landlord can exercise the option to tax, which will generally make any sale or letting of the property by that seller or landlord a supply subject to VAT.
-The standard rate of VAT is currently 20 per cent.
-The landlord or seller can then recover the VAT charged on supplies of goods and services made to him or her in connection with the property concerned.
-In addition, supplies of land are generally subject to VAT if the sale involves a new commercial building completed within the past three years, or an incomplete industrial or commercial building.
-Supplies of residential property will not be subject to VAT even where an option to tax has been exercised, but will in some cases benefit from zero-rating enabling a landlord, seller or developer to recover its VAT costs.
+However, the seller or landlord can exercise the 'option to tax', which will generally make any sale or letting of, or other dealing with, the property by that seller or landlord a supply subject to VAT at the standard rate, currently 20 per cent.
+Exercising an option to tax enables the seller or landlord to then recover any VAT charged on supplies of goods and services made to them in connection with the property concerned.
+In addition, certain supplies of land are subject to VAT regardless of whether an option to tax is made, such as where the sale involves a new commercial building completed within the past three years or an incomplete industrial or commercial building.
+Conversely, certain supplies (such as those of residential property) will not be subject to VAT even where an option to tax has been exercised but will in some cases benefit from zero-rating enabling a landlord, seller or developer to recover its VAT costs.